Rundiz-WP/demo-plugin-test/readme.md

 * Install [PHPCompatibilityWP][6] (via Composer).
 * Install [WordPress Coding Standard][7] (as standalone but DO NOT follow **Add its path to the PHP_CodeSniffer configuration** step).
     * Manually edit **vendor/squizlabs/php_codesniffer/CodeSniffer.conf** file to prepend `../../../wpcs,` value.

+Files that is required for running PHP CodeSniffer.
+* Plugin file (demo-plugin-test.php)
+* .phpcs.xml.dist

 ### Run
 * Run the command `phpcs`.